cschladetsch/Pyro/Readme.md

 Binary assemblies are built to `Bin` folder.

-Each project also copies its output assembly to the `Liminal/Assemblies` folder within the sample Unity3d project.
+Each project also copies its output assembly to the `Assemblies` folder within the sample Unity3d project.

 ## Code Analysis